-- The configuration profile stored in the external memory is unencrypted. and - The Config priority column in the Basic Settings > External Memory dialog has the value first. - unmarked
+- The configuration profile stored in the external memory is unencrypted. and - The Config priority column in the Basic Settings > External Memory dialog has the value first or second. - unmarked Monitoring is inactive.

 Self-signed HTTPS certificate present

 Activates/deactivates the monitoring of the digital certificate of the HTTPS server.